-3. Critique Two (2) Research Reports Part II: Value: 30% of Final Grade
+1. Critique of the Research Part II: Value: 20% of Final Grade

-Students will critique the same two research reports (one qualitative and one quantitative) from the fall semester using the criteria outlined in the text and information from seminars/lectures.
+Students will critique the same research report (qualitative or quantitative) from the fall semester using the criteria outlined in the text and information from seminars/lectures.
 Please refer to Chapter 17 in Loiselle and Profetto-McGrath, 2007 for guiding questions to use when critiquing a research article.
 APA and scholarly writing formats are to be used.